 Referring to the “mother lion’s instinct” is little, because it is much more than that.
 Driven by her curiosity and intuition, the character incarnated by Winona Ryder takes the reins and does not let herself be instructed or shut up by others.
 Now it is Joyce who leads in a new investigation that places them in a Russian laboratory.

 Dustin, feeling relegated by his friends, continues to rely on Steve.
 Their friendship forged in the second half of Stranger Things 2 is strengthened and integrate Robin, Steve’s co-worker in the ice cream parlor.
-The three are immersed in the same investigation that Joyce and Hopper follow, but through a Russian signal intercepted by the toothless child.
+The three are immersed in the same investigation Joyce and Hopper follow, but through a Russian signal the toothless child intercepts.

 Again the Russians are the enemies in this American fiction, which is justified only by the Cold War that had not yet come to an end in those years.
 What do the Soviets have to do with the appearance of Demogorgons and mind flayers?
 The Duffer brothers can answer that.

 Joyce is not the only female character that becomes more relevant.
-Nancy, Mike’s sister initially worried only about the studies and her relationship with the popular and handsome Steve, graduated from school and dreams of being a reporter in the local newspaper.
+Nancy, Mike’s sister initially worried only about the studies and her relationship with the popular and handsome Steve.
+She graduated from school and dreams of being a reporter in the local newspaper.

 Sharing an internship with her boyfriend Jonathan, she sees her dream crumble again and again in an office where they only see her as a coffee vending machine.
 “You were always a fighter,” says her mother, the same one who has a dangerous flirtation with the aggressive Billy, Max’s older brother.
 The times – still macho – are about to change.